 Drivers that often commit violations must be reprimanded.
 This is to let them know that your company or your safety program is strict about its mission in implementing safety.
 Even a single violation must earn a verbal warning.
 Once they know about this, they will surely take good care of driving.

 It is quite hard to hire new drivers especially if you are not fully aware of their records as a driver, well, not yet.
-You must keep track of their previous driving records to ensure you employed trustworthy drivers.
+You must keep track of their previous driving records to ensure you employ trustworthy drivers.
 Drivers with poor records often commit accidents while working.

 Selecting drivers must undergo thorough screening including their pre-employment requirements such as medical and physical exams.
 A good team of drivers would ensure the productivity of your business operations and the safe delivery of products.